givani30/BellmanFilterDFSV/README.md

-# QF Thesis - Dynamic Factor Stochastic Volatility (DFSV) Models in JAX
+# BellmanFilterDFSV - Dynamic Factor Stochastic Volatility (DFSV) Models in JAX

 This repository contains the Python code for a Quantitative Finance thesis project focused on implementing, simulating, and filtering Dynamic Factor Stochastic Volatility (DFSV) models using JAX for enhanced performance.